-Antique portrait displays the damaging effects of a form of deterioration called silver mirroring
+Antique portraits display the damaging effects of a form of deterioration called silver mirroring

 Silver mirroring is a form of deterioration in gelatin silver prints where silver ions migrate to the surface of the gelatin emulsion, creating a shiny metallic effect when viewed at an angle.
 According to Conservation Wiki, silver mirroring is a natural occurrence in gelatin silver prints, and can be caused by age, acidity, and exposure to humidity.

 Silver mirroring effects gelatin silver prints, but can also occur in negatives, albumen prints, and other photographic materials containing silver.
 In less severe cases, the photograph may look almost normal until viewed at an angle to the light, which allows metallic reflections or iridescent effects to be seen.

 This video shows the appearance of silver mirroring on a photographic print

 What can be done to stop or reverse silver mirroring?